marvinschmitt/ModelMisspecificationBF/README.md

 # ModelMisspecificationBF

 Code accompanying the manuscript "Did you **miss** me?
-Model Misspecification in Amortized Bayesian Inference with Invertible Neural Networks"
+Model Misspecification and Posterior Errors in Amortized Bayesian Inference"